shorepine/alles/getting-started.md

 ### Wait, I don't have a speaker yet

 That's ok!
 You can run a software speaker too.
-Skip down to the section "Alles on your computer" to run a software version of the speaker.
+Skip down to the section [Setup](#setup) and then do [Alles on your computer](#alles-on-your-computer) to run a software version of the speaker.
 You can then keep following this guide no problem.

 ### Back to the hardware speaker